-But I suggest another, a more productive way (in my opinion).
+But I suggest another, more productive way (in my opinion).
 Use the opportunity of already being onboard and try to get in touch with the supervisor of the department you want to apply for.
-For example, if you want to apply for the Shore excursions department (check out here Why the Shore Excursions Staff Is One The Best Jobs On Cruise Ships), you can get in touch with Shore excursions manager and arrange a meeting where you can discuss your wish to apply.
+For example, if you want to apply for the Shore excursions department, you can get in touch with the Shore excursions manager and arrange a meeting where you can discuss your wish to apply.
 Normally, supervisors are very helpful and most of them will provide you with useful information or even get you in contact with the company’s HR team so you can send the application directly.

 Don’t be shy and use the chance of being onboard – you might get surprised by the results!

 Covid-19 Impact on the Cruise Industry

 Due to the impact that Covid-19 has had on the cruise industry, bear in mind that it might be challenging to find a job on a cruise ship as a new hire until the situation in the world calms down.
 Thousands of crew members worldwide currently don’t work and I guess they are the ones who’ll have the priority when everything gets back to normal.
 Not to mention that many crew members have still been stuck on cruise ships, waiting to be repatriated home.

 We all hope the situation will change soon, so everyone can get back to their work or get the opportunity to experience the cruise ship life as new hires.